fryball1443/asahi_brightness/README.md

 - `sudo` from the alias command in `.zshrc` and `.bashrc` files.

 ## Instructions
-download full contents to (or git clone to) user_home folder (~/)
+git clone to user_home folder (~/)

-to install, type cd ./install.sh
+to install, type cd ~user//install.sh

 to use:
 - run installation script
 - command to change brightness: chbr

-Syntax:
+### Syntax:
 Usage: chbr [OPTION]...
 [PERCENTAGE]...
 Note: -s and -k and be used together
  Options:
-  -s [percentage]  set the screen brightness to the specified percentage -k [percentage]  set the keyboard brightness to the specified percentage -d               set keyboard and screen to their default values -h, --help       display this help message and exit
+	-s [percentage]  set the screen brightness to the specified percentage
+ -k [percentage]  set the keyboard brightness to the specified percentage
+ -d               set keyboard and screen to their default values
+ -h, --help       display this help message and exit

 Examples:
   chbr -s 30       change screen brightness to 30%